 Executive Secretary

-AN EXECUTIVE SECRETARY, not a voting member of the committee, shall be appointed by ASRI and shall receive, maintain and distribute correspondence, bulletins, documents, minutes of meetings and other written material of the committee, shall maintain technical liaison with other organizations (e.g., ATA, IATA, etc.) and keep the Chairman advised of all matters requiring committee attention.
+AN EXECUTIVE SECRETARY, not a voting member of the committee, shall be appointed by ASRI and shall receive, maintain and distribute correspondence, bulletins, documents, minutes of meetings and other written material of the committee.
+They shall also maintain technical liaison with other organizations (e.g., ATA, IATA, etc.) and advise the AFC Chairman of AFC policies, previous committee decisions, and matters requiring committee attention.

 Meetings

-Scheduled meetings shall be held three times a year.
-Non-scheduled meetings may be called by the Chairman, as circumstances require.
-Meeting locations will be selected based upon geographical region, taking into account prior meeting sites and member based locations.
-Meeting schedules will be subject to review and approval by ASRI Management.
+Regular formal meetings shall be held three times a year in person.
+Irregular formal meetings may be called at the Chairman’s discretion, in person or remotely as circumstances require.
+Meeting locations will be selected based upon geographical region, taking into account prior meeting sites and member requests.
+Each meeting will be provisionally selected two meetings in advance, and finalized the meeting before.
+Meeting schedules will be subject to review and approval by ASRI Management dependent on logistical and financial considerations.

 General